About The Libra Foundation

 We believe that all people are born with equal and inalienable rights and fundamental freedoms and have a right to live in a healthy environment and in peaceful, just and equitable societies.
 Promoting these human rights is the highest purpose we can envision for the grantmaking of The Libra Foundation.

-Recognizing the power of human rights to express our values and transform societies, the Foundation joins with other foundations that are working to secure human rights for all people and to develop its application here in the United States.
-We are committed to enhancing the human rights movement and broadening it to include U.S. social justice work in the areas of women’s rights, environmental sustainability, and social justice and drug policy reform.
+Recognizing the power of human rights to express our values and transform societies, The Foundation joins with other foundations that are working to secure human rights for all people and to develop its application here in the United States.
+We are committed to enhancing the human rights movement and broadening it to include U.S. social justice work in the areas of peace and justice, environmental justice and women’s rights.
 We are interested in supporting innovative and effective work that emphasizes strategies that incorporate the interconnections between issues and lead to real social change.